EberlyODL/chem202/pla-lecture-26.md

 ## Naming ethers and sulfides

-We will be synthesizing new functional groups via substitution reactions in the first two class sessions this week.
+We are synthesizing new functional groups via substitution reactions, so let's name them.
+Wooohooo!
 The prelecture content will focus on naming these functional groups so you know the language in order to speak fluently throughout the rest of the course.
-We'll also be incorporating some review of reactions and mechanism to keep it fresh in your mind.
-If you struggle with this portion, please reach out!

 Ethers and sulfides are named two different ways.
-One is according to a common nomenclature system or the IUPAC (International Union of Pure and Applied Chemistry) system.
+One is according to a common nomenclature system and the other the IUPAC (International Union of Pure and Applied Chemistry) system.
 Both systems are used, so I provide an overview of both below.

 Ethers contain a C-O-C arrangement while sulfides are the sulfur analogs with a C-S-C arrangement of atoms.
 The common system is quite simple.
 Name the two alkyl groups on either side followed by the name "ether" or "sulfide."
 The alkyl groups are listed alphabetically.
 In the case where the two alkyl groups are identical, the prefix "di-" is used in front of the name.
 Only use the common names when both alkyl groups are simple (e.g. ethyl, tert-butyl, pentyl, cyclohexyl, etc.).
 Examples are shown below: